google-deepmind/lab/engine/README.md

   cl_mouseAccelStyle                - Set to 1 for QuakeLive mouse acceleration
                                       behaviour, 0 for standard q3
   cl_mouseAccelOffset               - Tuning the acceleration curve, see below

+  con_autochat                      - Set to 0 to disable sending console input
+                                      text as chat when there is not a slash at the beginning con_autoclear                     - Set to 0 to disable clearing console input text when console is closed

   in_joystickUseAnalog              - Do not translate joystick axis events
                                       to keyboard commands